 GRUBET.
-Huctred de Grubbeheued gave them some land in Grubbeheued, called Halkale, next the water of Kalne, in Elstaneshaleche, about the year 1181.
+Huctred de Grubbeheued gave them some land in Grubbeheued, called Halkale, next the water of Kalne, in Elstaneshaleche, about the year 1181. ||

 CLIFTON.
-Walter de Corbet, laird of Makerston, about the year 1200, gave the monks a considerable tract of land in the muirs of Cliftun, on the east side of Crookhou, contiguous to the lands of Hunum, Grubet, Primside, and Molle ; and bounded in part by the Mereburn and Culroneburn.
-The Bireburn is also mentioned, and the high road that went to Molle from Rokisburgh. \P
+Walter de Corbet, laird of Makerston, about the year 1200, gave the monks a considerable tract of land in the muirs of Cliftun, on the east side of Crookhou, contiguous to the lands of Hunum, Grubet, Primside, and Molle; and bounded in part by the Mereburn and Culroueburn.
+The Bireburn is also mentioned, and the high road that went to Molle from Rokisburgh.

-PRIMSIDE.
-When King William settled the dispute between the convents of Kelso and Melros, respecting the limits of their property on the Eildon Hills, in 1208, the latter were obliged to yield up a piece of ground claimed from them by the former; and they, in consideration thereof, by the king's appointment, gave to the abbot and convent of Melros two oxgangs, excepting two acres, in Prenwensete; with two acres of meadow, and pasture for four hundred sheep.
+Primside.
+When King William settled the dispute between the convents of Kelso and Melros, respecting the limits of their property on the Eildon Hills, in 1208, the latter were obliged to yield up a piece of ground claimed from them by the former; and they, in consideration thereof, by the king's appointment, gave to the abbot and convent of Melros two oxgangs, excepting two acres, in Prenwensete; with two acres of meadow, and pasture for four hundred sheep.\\

-Chart.
-Mcl.
-15, 16. † 1bid.
+\ Chart.
+Mel.
+15, 16. † Ibid.
 17, v. ‡ Ibid.
-18, v. ş Ibid.
-14, v.
-Ibid.
-20. P Ibid.
-7. Ibid.
+18, v. § Ibid.
+14, v. ¶ Ibid.
+20. ¶ Ibid.
+7. \\ Ibid.
 40, v.

-MOLLE.
+Molle.
 Anselm of Wittun gave the monks part of his lands of Molle, on the south side of Hownamlaw, adjacent to their lands in Hownam; with a petary between Mollhope, Berehope, and Herdstrete; also as much brushwood out of his wood of Mollhope as a horse could carry to their grange of Hunum, every year, between Easter and the feast of the birth of Saint Mary.
-Walter, the son of Alan, gave them some land in Molle in exchange for Freertonn, and two hundred marks of money. †
+Walter, the son of Alan, gave them some land in Molle in exchange for Freertonn, and two hundred marks of money.

-ALTONBURNE, in Molle, was given, in 1279, by John de Vesci, to William de Sprowstone, his chaplain, formerly vicar of Molle, who granted it to the abbot and convent.[‡] The monks paid the tithes of their land in Molle to the convent of Kelso. §
+ALTONBURNE, in Molle, was given, in 1279, by John de Vesei, to William de Sprowstone, his chaplain, formerly vicar of Molle, who granted it to the abbot and convent. ‡ The monks paid the tithes of their land in Molle to the convent of Kelso. §

-FAIRNINGTON.
-Roger Burnard, in the time of Alexander II, granted them thirteen acres of arable land, and n meadow of eight acres, lying on the east side of the land of Symon de Farburne, in Farnindun, beneath the high road to Rokisburgh.
+Fairnington.
+Roger Burnard, in the time of Alexander II, granted them thirteen acres of arable land, and a meadow of eight acres, lying on the east side of the land of Symon de Farburne, in Farnindun, beneath the high road to Rokisburgh.
 The monks caused a ditch to be made around the eight acres called Estmedou, which they had bought from Richard Burnard for thirty-five marks.
 Roger Burnard granted them also a portion of his petary in Farnindun, the boundaries of which were marked by large stones; and permitted them to make a ditch six feet in width around it, on the outside of the boundary.
 He gave them also space on his ground to dry their peats on, with right of wainage to and from the petary.

-MAXTON.
-Robert de Berkeley, and Cecilia his wife, gave the convent, before 1199, a ploughgate of land in Mackiston, on the east side of Derestrete, between Morrig on the north, and Lilisyhates and Gretkerigge on the south ; with common pasture for a hundred sheep, and twenty-two other animals, with their young, till they were two years old ; also common fuel, "tam in turbaria quam in brueria," and stones from his quarry of Alwerden, for building.
-Hugh de Normanville, who married Alicia, the daughter of Robert de Berkeley, gave them Kelvessete and Faulau, on the confines of Ruderfurde, on both sides of the road from Eekeford to Melros.
+Maxton.
+Robert de Berkeley, and Cecilia his wife, gave the convent, before 1199, a ploughgate of land in Mackiston, on the east side of Derestrete, between Morrig on the north, and Lilisyhates and Gretkerigge on the south; with common pasture for a hundred sheep, and twenty-two other animals, with their young, till they were two years old; also common fuel, "tam in turbaria quam in brueria," and stones from his quarry of Alwerden, for building.
+Hugh de Normanville, who married Alicia, the daughter of Robert de Berkeley, gave them Kelvessete and Faulau, on the confines of Ruderfurde, on both sides of the road from Eckeford to Melros.
 His son John gave them Lilisyhates, between Grenrig, Derestrete, Farningdun, and the highway from the vale of Anant to Rokisburg.
-He also more than doubled their pasture, and gave them the land called Jerbrandrig consisting of four acres, with part of the muir on the west side of Ruderfurde muir, between Suthside and Arewes.
-Thomas de Normanville, the brother of John, gave the monks his land called the Ploughgate, inter les denes, for which they were bound to pay him, at Roxburgh fair, a pair of gilt spurs : and to the feudal lord a tercelet, or three shillings sterling.
-As they were bound to pay tithes of their lands, called Morhus, to the baptismal church of Maxton, they made an agreement, in 1227, with Leo, the parson of the same, to pay four marks annually, as a composition for them; the bishop of Glasgow and John de Normanville agreeing thereto.
+He